Having a remote customer service team offers many advantages to your organization, especially now.

 Consider your “out of hours” cover options

-Finally, one opportunity that having a remote customer support team brings is to have agents based all over the world, covering different time zones.
+Finally, one opportunity that having a remote customer support team brings is to have agents worldwide, covering different time zones.
 This potentially allows a 24/7 service.

-You should think about whether your customer base is truly global and needs this, however.
+However, you should think about whether your customer base is truly global and needs this.

-A more cost-effective option could be to utilize some form of automated or AI-driven first-line support solution for customers who are seeking help outside your main business hours.
+A more cost-effective option could be to utilize some automated or AI-driven first-line support solution for customers seeking help outside your main business hours.

 Final thoughts: Remote customer service team management